 Tax Information: 1098T

-Pellissippi State Community College mails 1098-T forms each year before January 31.
+Pellissippi State Community College releases 1098-T forms each year before January 31.
 Once the 1098-T data has been processed, the form information is available on the student's myPellissippi account.
 For those students who have not consented to an electronic 1098-T form the 1098-T is mailed to the student's permanent home address.

 Per IRS regulations and Tennessee Board of Regents policies, Pellissippi State provides the total amount of charges posted to the student account for the tax year and the total assistance received (financial aid, third party, etc.) for the tax year.
 Pellissippi State does not provide the total amount paid by the student.
 Students can access their student account on myPellissippi or their personal receipts/documents for information regarding the total amount paid to the institution.